-Nancy Maurice Rogers brings her non-profit experience and expertise to the Art School of Columbia County as of July, 2021.
-Prior to becoming Director at the Art School, Nancy served as Programming Director with the Jewish Federation of the Berkshires and previously served as Executive Director with the Wooster Community Art Center in Danbury, Ct.
+Nancy Maurice Rogers brought her non-profit and arts administration experience to the Art School of Columbia County in July, 2021.
+Prior to becoming Director at the Art School, Nancy served as Programming Director with a myriad of Berkshire County non-profit organizations and previously served as Executive Director with the Wooster Community Art Center in Danbury, Ct.
 She attended Hamilton College where she received her B.A. degree with a major in Fine Arts.
-Nancy also studied art at The Art Students League and in Florence, Italy.
-Nancy’s goals are to bring growth through creativity, community and collaboration to this role.
+Nancy also studied art at The Art Students League in NYC and in Florence, Italy.
+Nancy’s goals continue to bring growth through creativity, community and collaboration to this role and to ASCC.

 Board of Directors

 Thomas Chulak, President

 Tom Chulak, Board President, is a lifelong lover of the Arts.
 In 2012, he was the primary organizer of the Art School and has been its President on two different occasions.
 He is a retired Unitarian Universalist Minister and former co-owner of the Chatham Bookstore.
 Tom is a believer in building organizations that serve the community and transforms people’s lives.

 Michael Saltz, Vice President